devHudi/gatsby-starter-hoodie/contents/posts/other-tips/index.md

 If you want to change the name of the favicon, change the `icon` property of `gatsby-plugin-manifest` in `gatsby-config.js`.

-## Utterance is not working properly.

-In the http environment, utterance may not work properly.
-Host your blog with https.

 ## How to set OG Image?

 Replace the `og-image.png` file in the `/static` directory with your own image file.